mjamado/TicTacToeReact/README.md

 ### Motivation ###

-As a full-time full-stack developer with a lot on his plate, I've glossed over the last couple years with no time to look at what was happening around the front-end scene.
+As a full-time full-stack developer with a lot on his plate, I've glossed over the last couple years with no time to look into what was happening around the front-end scene.

-Sure, I've read a couple things, but I just didn't have the time to tinker with the all the new shiny stuff.
+Sure, I've read a couple things, but I just didn't have the time to tinker with all the new shiny stuff.
 Reading is good for you, but you'll learn jack without getting your hands dirty.

-Se, here I was, more than a year behind off all the cool kids with their new front-end stuff.
-What could I cobble together, away from yet another To Do app?
+Se, what could I cobble together, away from yet another To Do app?
 And what's with that particular example, anyway?

 I had my TicTacToeJS laying around (and it has presentation problems - just discovered that while working on this one), it looked like it could make a cool
 adaptation: it had to maintain state, the interface was pretty straightforward, it had lots of user interaction.

-Sure enough, let's do this.
+I tried to make this project also as much as a boilerplate as I could.
+For such a simple little app, one could argue that half the stuff was uncalled for.
+Heck, projects as simple as this one should be vanilla JS anyway.
+But on using everything a *big* project needs, I learned a lot and I can always start big projects from this sort of boilerplate.

 I won't go over the TicTacToe part again.
 The AI of the game was slightly adapted, but the theory is the same.
-Go read what I've written in the original project.
+Go read what I wrote in the original project.

 ### Technologies and stack ###